BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/4-minimalism.md

 ```

 However, this just plays the exact same patterns 3 times in parallel and each *melodic fragment* is played exactly once.
-We want to play each fragment multiple times but also different amount of times for each intrument.
+We want to play each fragment multiple times but also a different number of times for each instrument.
 But how do we do that?
 We could introduce random repeats like this: